 - Some 10 million migratory birds use the Wadden Sea as a stopover site every year.

 The Wadden Sea is a world with two faces.
 One moment everything is under water and the next moment you can walk on the seabed.
+Experience "running aground" on a historical sailboat in the middle of the Wadden Sea.
 In the shallow waters of the Wadden Sea there are approximately fifty islands along the coast of the Netherlands, Germany and Denmark.
 The first islands are the five Dutch Wadden Islands and they are all “pearls in the sea”, each with its own atmosphere and character.

 Ebb and flow